 When HMRC investigates, they automatically ask to have all bank and building society lodgements identified.
 If any money received cannot positively be identified, the Revenue will tax it.
 This means that private items can be taxed unless a record has been kept.
 It is a good idea to retain a paying-in book, detailing every lodgement, whether this represents income or not.

 All in all, it is not possible to over-emphasize the importance of record keeping.

 HMRC has produced an excellent booklet called ‘Thinking of Working For Yourself’ which includes details on the bookkeeping requirements for the purposes of self-assessment.
 Although this is for all types of business there is much in it that will be relevant to authors and freelance journalists and we would advise all newly self-employed people to read a copy.
 It can be obtained from HMRC’s offices or downloaded via the internet at www.hmrc.gov.uk/startingup/working-for-yourself.pdf

 As indicated earlier, all self-employed individuals must complete the self-employment pages in return.
 Under self-assessment, it is not necessary to send in copies of your accounts to HMRC.
 Instead, you have to disclose your income and expenses under pre-printed categories on the return (e.g. premises costs would include rent, business rates, water rates, lighting, heating, power, and insurance for premises that were totally designated for 100% business use).
 There is also a column for entering disallowable expenses included in the grand total for an expense item (e.g. for premises costs, any non-business use of the premises would be disallowable).

 Simple tax accounts

 HMRC has simplified the accounting requirements for businesses, either full or part-time, where total business turnover before expenses is less than £68,000 per year.
-All you need to return in these circumstances is:
+All you need to return in these circumstances are:

 § Your gross business turnover